The Ownstak configuration file (ownstak.config.mjs

 .

-keys can contain files, directories, or glob patterns that are absolute or relative to the project source directory.
-The value defines the target destination inside the build directory.
+The path can contain files, directories, or glob patterns that are absolute or relative to the project source directory.
+The destination defines the target destination inside the build directory.
 Use true

 to include the asset under the same path as the source, false